 Global learning at Rutgers School of Nursing–Camden includes affordable and accessible service learning journeys and scholar exchange programs designed to inspire, inform, and equip nursing students with the knowledge and skills necessary to become global citizens and health care providers.
 Our growing, thriving academic community strives to make a difference in its home city of Camden and also is committed to scholarly exchange with leading academic partners around the world.

 Service Learning Journeys

-The Rutgers–Camden Learning Abroad program offers an alternative to a traditional semester or yearlong study abroad by integrating brief periods of travel with regularly offered courses in the university curriculum.
-Students enrolled in these courses receive credit towards their Transcultural Diversity elective, or a general elective.
+The Rutgers–Camden Learning Abroad program immerses nursing students in service learning journeys where they experience 'hands-on' health care in international settings.
+The program offers an alternative to traditional semester or yearlong study abroad by integrating brief periods of travel with regularly offered courses.
+Students enrolled in learning abroad courses receive credit towards their Transcultural Diversity elective, or a general elective.

 Bolivia | Health and Healing in Bolivia